instantlinux/docker-tools/images/mariadb-galera/README.md

 Do the same for an sst-auth-password.

 Set any local my.cnf values in files under a volume mount for /etc/mysql/my.cnf.d (mapped as $ADMIN_PATH/mariadb/etc/).
+Use a ConfigMap when running under Kubernetes (example is included).

 ### Networking

 The container exposes ports 3306, 4567 and 4568 on the ingress network.
 An internal network is needed for cluster-sync traffic and/or backups (use mariabackup, or the mysqldump container provided here).
-In order to enable connections directly to each cluster member for troubleshooting, if you're running a recent version of Docker you can override the ingress load-balancer thus:
+In order to enable connections directly to each cluster member for write-safe access or troubleshooting, if you're running a recent version of Docker you can override its ingress load-balancer thus:

 ~~~
     version: "3.2"